-As a photographer I was compelled to document not only my own pregnancy (‘288 Days, 2014) but also the days, weeks and months which unfolded after the birth of my son, Rico.
-The New Skin project developed alongside my own transformation into the ‘new skin’ of motherhood where boundaries between night and day, joy and despair, elation and exhaustion are confused.
-As my son began to grow, move and interact in our home, I began to notice his little interventions.
+As a photographer I was compelled to document my pregnancy (‘288 Days, 2014) and also the days, weeks & months which unfolded after the birth of my son, Rico.
+The New Skin project developed alongside my own transformation into the ‘new skin’ of motherhood.
+Boundaries between night & day, joy & despair, elation & exhaustion were confused.
+As my son began to grow, move & interact in our home, I began to notice his small interventions.
 Gradually I documented these on my medium format film camera, taking time to digest the scenes he’d leave behind.
-It was my way of recording and remembering each of these small but significant stages.
+It was my way of recording & remembering each of these small but significant stages.

-I started to find that when I gave into the chaos and embraced it, there was rich ground for documenting the changes which were happening physically, emotionally and psychologically in my new identity as a mother.
-It began to be my way of restoring some of the balance between being an artist and a mother, allowing the creative to seep into the domestic world I was now submerged within.
-All of the images were naturally occurring situations and happenings.
+I found that when I gave into the chaos & embraced it, there was rich ground for documenting the changes which were happening physically, emotionally & psychologically in my new identity as a mother.
+It began to be my way of restoring some of the balance between being an artist & a mother, allowing the creative to seep into the domestic world I was now submerged within.
+All of the images were naturally occurring situations & happenings.
 This was really important for me since I always work within a documentary style.

-The kitchen of the Grade I listed Regency Town House was the perfect canvas for playfully exploring the domestic space and its everyday absurdities.
-My aim was to create a carefully crafted series of installation pieces, exploiting the quirks and character of the kitchen.
-A giant photographic House of Cards balances the fragility of my new identity on a kitchen table, imprinted crockery and tea towels display the domestic on a Kitchen Dresser, and the everyday idiosyncrasies of a toddler are delicately suspended in frames across a fireplace in the series Passing Pieces.
-Additionally the installation features a Wall of Images, a Video Projection and Self Portraits.
-At the rear lies the hollow remains of a scullery.
-It is here where I chose to explore a darker side in my motherhood journey – the Miscarriage.
+During Brighton Photo Fringe 2016 I sourced the perfect venue to exhibit this new work in.
+The kitchen of the Grade I listed Regency Town House allowed me to playfully explore the domestic space & its everyday absurdities.
+I carefully crafted a series of installation pieces, exploiting the quirks & character of the kitchen.
+A giant photographic House of Cards balanced the fragility of my new identity on a kitchen table, imprinted crockery & tea towels displayed the domestic on a Kitchen Dresser, & the everyday idiosyncrasies of a toddler were delicately suspended in frames across a fireplace in the series Passing Pieces.
+Additionally the installation featured a Wall of Images, a Video Projection & Self Portraits.
+At the rear lay the hollow remains of a scullery where I chose to explore a darker side in my motherhood journey – Miscarriage.